IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 Preparation
 ^^^^^^^^^^^
-In order to make following these quickstarts easer for you the team has created some custom templates for dotnet new.
+In order to make following these quickstarts easier for you the team has created some custom templates for dotnet new.

 To install the custom templates open a console window and type the following command::